-Chennai Airport is located on Grand Southern Trunk Road (National Hwy 45), in the town of Tirusulam, and is only 7 km south of the city of Chennai (formerly known as Madras), in the State of Tamil Nadu.
+Chennai Airport is located on Grand Southern Trunk Road (National Hwy 45), in the town of Tirusulam, and is only 7 km south of the city of Chennai (formerly known as Madras).

-With over 13M passengers served anually, Chennai Airport is hub to Air India, Blue Dart Aviation, Jet Aways & Spicejet, and is served by domestic and international airlines offering direct and connecting flights to all points of the globe.
+With over 13M passengers served anually, and a second runway under construction, Chennai Airport is served by domestic and international airlines offering direct and connecting flights to all points of the globe.

-The new Chennai Airport's passenger terminal complex now encompasses an expanded & upgraded international terminal (Anna Terminal), and a brand-new domestic terminal (Kamarash Terminal), both of which are interconnected by a link building housing administrative offices and a restaurant.
+The new Chennai Airport's passenger terminal complex now encompasses an expanded & upgraded international terminal (Anna Terminal), and a brand-new domestic terminal (Kamarash Terminal) - both opened separately in 2013, and are interconnected by a link building housing administrative offices and a restaurant.
 An elevated travelator connects international & domestic terminals, which are 1 kilometer apart - but are all now under one roof.

-The domestic terminal handles 4.7 million passengers a year, with 48 check-in counters.
+- The Domestic Terminal handles about 4.7 million passengers a year, with 48 check-in counters.
 Its boarding gates are on two levels - six on the ground level, three of level 1.

 Amenities and services at both domestic & international terminals: Aside from food & drink, retail & duty-free shops, you find banking facilities, conference rooms, lounges, medical & health scan facilities, free trolleys, vending machines, tourist and railway information counters, a City coach center, and special ADA assistance.
 Day rooms & dormitory-style accommodations are available for transit passengers.

-Jet Airways has 2 lounges in the domestic terminal - the Taj Flight of Fancy and JetAirways Premiere; and 2 lounges in the international terminal - the Clipper Lounge and royal Lounge.
+Jet Airways offers (a) the Taj Flight of Fancy and JetAirways Premiere in the domestic terminal; and (b) the Clipper Lounge and Royal Lounge in the international terminal.